Recycle yoghurt cartons into a cute bird feeder. This is a great project for young kids, with adult supervision.

 Decorating a kiddies bedroom can be expensive when it comes to adding fun accessories, that's why we have put together a selection of DIY decor crafts and projects that you can do in a day (or on a weekend) to add colour and interest to any child's bedroom.

 I have some large cardboard tubes lying around and have been thinking of a way to put them to good use.
 Then I stumbled upon this simple project for using cardboard tubes to make a toy display shelf for a child's bedroom.
-With the school holidays coming up, this is also a great project for the kids to do for themselves.

 Found on instructables, this PVC pipe spray system will provide plenty of fun for kids during the school holidays, and will definitely cool them down when it's hot.
 You will find everything you need for this project in the garden section of your local Builders Warehouse